Is Your Roof Angle Suitable For Solar Panels?

 If your roof is totally flat, then I strongly recommend mounting the solar panels at an angle of at least 10°.
 This is really important because it will allow any rain to easily run off the modules.

 If the rainwater pools on the surface of the solar panel, it is more likely to eventually get through the panels’ seals and into the solar cells themselves.
-If this happens, it’s game over for the panel as you will experience an earth fault and need to replace the module.
+If this happens, it’s game over for the panel as it will experience an earth fault and need to be replaced.
 Many panels have a warranty condition stipulating they must be mounted at at least 10° from horizontal, so failure to do so could also void your warranty.

 For these reasons, if you have a flat roof, most good installers will add the option of a tilt frame to their quote.

 As I’ve said, tilt frames on a flat roof are a good idea.
 But sometimes an installer will propose tilt frames for a roof that already has a small pitch to increase the angle of the solar panels and get a little more power (for the reasons described in the next section).
-If your installer is proposing tilt-frames for a non-flat roof, I highly recommend that you read my blog post on the cost benefits of tilt frames before proceeding.
+If your installer is proposing tilt-frames for a non-flat roof, I highly recommend that you read this blog post on why tilt frames often aren’t a good idea before proceeding.

 If you really want to lay those panels flat then there is an option: frameless solar panels.

 These are panels without an aluminium frame, meaning there is no ridge around the panel to collect grime and water.
-However, frameless panels have proven to be difficult to install given the required clamping zones, so I don’t recommend them.
+However, frameless panels have proven to be difficult to install given the required clamping zones and can require yearly maintenance, so I don’t recommend them.

 Does the amount of tilt angle really matter?